vpavkin/circe-magnolia/README.md

 There's another set of tests, that validate the equivalence of JSON and decoding logic, produced by `circe-magnolia` and `circe-generic` ([example](https://github.com/circe/circe-magnolia/blob/master/tests/src/test/scala/io/circe/magnolia/AutoDerivedEquivalenceSuite.scala)).

-Test suite is currently green, but couple of cases are worked around or ignored, and waiting to be fixed.
+Test suite is currently green, but a couple of cases are worked around or ignored, and waiting to be fixed.
 See the issue tracker for outstanding issues.

 ### Status